 - (1) Percentage of beneficial ownership is based upon 71,627.02 shares of Iroquois Valley REIT's common stock outstanding as of May 1, 2020.
 Beneficial ownership is determined in accordance with the rules of the SEC and generally includes voting or investment power with respect to securities.
 Shares of common stock subject to options and warrants currently exercisable or convertible, or exercisable or convertible within 60 days, are deemed outstanding for determining the number of shares beneficially owned and for computing the percentage ownership of the person holding such options, but are not deemed outstanding for computing the percentage ownership of any other person.
-Under these rules, more than one person may be deemed to be a beneficial owner of the same securities and a person may be deemed to be a beneficial owner of securities as to which he or she has no economic interest.
+Under these rules, more than one person may be deemed to be a beneficial owner of securities as to which he or she has no economic interest.
 Except as indicated by footnote, and subject to community property laws where applicable, the persons named in the table have sole voting and investment power with respect to all shares of common stock shown as beneficially owned by them. - (2) Shares owned by Mr. Miller, Mr. Lau, and Ms. Dodge, as well as total shares of all officers and directors as a group, have been amended to include ownership of options to purchase common stock held by these individuals, in compliance with the SEC's definition of beneficial ownership (described in footnote 1 above).
 As of May 1, 2020, Mr. Miller owned options to purchase 600 shares of common stock, Mr. Lau owned options to purchase 75 shares of common stock, and Ms. Dodge owned options to purchase 100 shares of common stock.
 For details on the terms of these options, including applicable expiration dates and strike prices, see "Management Compensation."